kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 PHP Implementation
 ------------------

-In its simplest form, the trigger endpoint is just a single url that returns a JSON object.
+In its simplest form, the trigger endpoint is just a single URL that returns a JSON object.
 For example, our trigger.php could look like this:

 .. code-block:: php